 A CENTURY AND COUNTING

-In 2021, the Queen Mary Stakes will celebrate its 100th renewal.
+In 2021, the Queen Mary Stakes celebrated its 100th renewal.
 The Second World War prevented the race from running in 1940 but this is the only year the event hasn’t featured.
 Throughout much of the conflict the five furlong contest relocated to Newmarket while in 2005 it moved to York as redevelopment went ahead at Ascot.
 Aside from this, the Queen Mary has always run at its usual home and it looks set to continue as valued part of the Royal Ascot meeting.

 UPSETS NOT UNCOMMON

 The favourite has won three Queen Mary renewals in a row from 2014-16 but it is a race that has been no stranger to an unexpected result.
 In fact there has been enough in the past that it no longer creates much of a gasp among people discovering the race result.
 From 2000 to 2022 we had seven winners priced who set off at a double digit price, fillies you can fairly call unfancied outsiders.
 These ‘surprises’ can be found in the chart below, serving as a reminder not to neglect options further down the betting for future renewals.